 There are plenty of tools out there to monitor your keyword rankings and rank the overall SEO of your page.
-One that we’ve mentioned plenty of times throughout this guide is Ubersuggest.
+One that we’ve mentioned plenty of times throughout this guide is Semrush.
 We personally use this tool because of its usability, the way it breaks down the information, and the suggestions it provides.
-A tool like Ubersuggest will help you:
+A tool like Semrush will help you:

 - Analyze traffic